- story – 10 min read

 Listen to Alva Labs’ story or read the (edited) transcript below

-Writer is an AI writing assistant for teams.
+Writer is an AI writing platform for teams.
 From terminology to style guides, Writer gives content and brand leaders the tools to build a unified company brand — getting everyone who writes for the company to follow the same rules.

 Jeremy Cothran is the Brand and Creative Lead at Alva Labs.
 He championed Writer at Alva, where Writer is used across marketing, sales, and support teams.